MaryBamisile/30daysofBash/days_compilations/Day7.md

 1. Accept a user's name as a command-line argument and include it in the greeting.
 2. Add error handling to the count_down function to ensure the input is a positive integer.
 3. Create a new function that generates a random number between 1 and 10, and use it in the main script logic.
-4. Modify the script to log its output to a file in addition to displaying it on the screen.
+4. log its output to a file in addition to displaying it on the screen.
 5. Add a menu system to your script, allowing the user to choose between different functions to execute.

 ```bash